Phil Mead: Playing style and statistics

 When preparing to face a bowler, Mead was known for his thorough routine and predictable mannerisms, with Arlott describing how having got to the crease with his "rolling, self-reliant" walk, he took guard, twirled his bat, tapped his bat in the crease and took several shuffling steps up to it.
 Before every ball he would tug his cap.
-His crouch when preparing to face a delivery was said by Wisden to make his batting look less pleasing on the eye, when compared to peers like Frank Woolley.
-He was an unhurried batsman, demonstrated by restarting his preparation, should a bowler hurry him to face a delivery.
+His crouch when preparing to face a delivery was said by Wisden to make his batting look less pleasing on the eye, when compared to peers like Woolley.
+If a bowler attempted to hurry him to face a delivery, Mead would restart his batting preparations, forcing the bowler to wait.
 Wisden considered him to be a more watchful batsman than his peers, which aided his strong defensive play.
-Such was the strength of his defensive play, that he was perceived as being a slow scorer.
+Such was the strength of this aspect of his batting, that he was perceived as being a slow scorer.
 His batting was not slow, but completely unhurried; a spectator once described him as having 'stone-walled' from a quarter to one to half past six scoring 214 runs.
-He utilised clever placement of the ball to obtain singles, something that Wisden noted others struggled to do as well; Bill Frindall later wrote how his mastery of memorising field placements aided him in scoring singles.
+He used clever placement of the ball to obtain singles, something that Wisden noted others struggled to do as well; Bill Frindall later wrote how his mastery of memorising field placements aided him in scoring singles.
 His rate of scoring compared favourably with his contemporaries, with Mead being capable of playing fast-scoring innings, such as in 1911 when he made 194 at under a run-a-minute against Sussex; during his career, he scored four centuries before lunch, demonstrating his ability to score runs quickly.

 Mead relied upon good timing of the ball, and was a strong driver of the ball on both the leg-side and off-side, making use of his long arms to reach for the ball and punish any wayward delivery.
 Arlott later wrote that his cutting and glancing of the ball was "almost unbelievably delicate".
-His ability cutting the ball sometimes lead opposition captains to place two fielders at third-man to negate the shot.
-This was complimented by his judgement of what balls to leave alone, particularly late-swinging outswingers.
+His ability cutting the ball sometimes led opposition captains to place two fielders at third-man to negate the shot.
+This was complemented by his judgement of what balls to leave alone, particularly late-swinging outswingers.
 His quick-footedness made him a capable batsman against spin bowling.
-Alec Kennedy, his contemporary at Hampshire, remarked on his strength against spin bowling by opining that Mead seemed to score more runs on turning wickets, an opinion matched by spinner James Langridge.
+Alec Kennedy and James Langridge, both contemporaries of Mead's, felt that he scored more runs on turning wickets because of his strength against spin bowling.